Lolarh/Agentic_Omics_Thesis/README.md

 ### Clustering Evaluation

-The optimization agent evaluates clustering performance using metrics such as:
+The optimization agent evaluates clustering quality using a combination of internal and external validation metrics.

+**Internal metrics**

-* Silhouette Score
+Silhouette Score
-* Davies–Bouldin Index
+Davies–Bouldin Index
-* Cluster size and structure
+Cluster size and structure
-* Cluster stability across parameter configurations
+Cluster stability across parameter configurations

+**External metrics (when reference cell labels are available)**

+Adjusted Rand Index (ARI)
+Normalized Mutual Information (NMI)

+Using both internal and external metrics enables the framework to assess clustering quality in both unlabeled and annotated datasets, providing a more comprehensive evaluation of clustering performance.

 ## Datasets